open-ephys/bonsai-onix1-docs/articles/tutorials/tune-readsize.md

 > - GPU: NVIDIA GTX 1070 8GB
 > - OS: Windows 11

-## Hardware Buffer and ReadSize
+## Data transmission from ONIX Hardware to Host Computer software

+<-- this first paragraph is about hardware buffer but the procedure is about what is happening on the host pc.
+I would introduce the hardware buffer after the procedure. or better yet, give the takeaways first (see below) -->

 The ONIX **Hardware Buffer** consists of 2GB of dedicated RAM that belongs to the acquisition hardware (it is _not_ RAM in the host computer).
-The hardware buffer temporarily stores data that has not yet been transferred to the host.
+The hardware buffer can be used to temporarily store data that has not yet been transferred to the host.
 When the host software is consuming data optimally, the hardware buffer is bypassed entirely and data flows directly from production to the host computer's RAM, minimizing the latency between data collection and processing.

+<-- does this minimize? actually below the hw buffer bypass scenario is not the one with lower latencies.
+It's the one in which the buffer is used properly without overflow (doubt1) -->

-Each time the host software reads data from the hardware, it obtains **ReadSize** bytes of data using the following procedure:
+Each time the host computer software reads data from the ONIX hardware, it obtains an amount **ReadSize** of bytes of data using the following procedure:

+<-- Not sure how much they need to know the exact procedure, perhaps the key takeaways first, then the explanation. -->
+<-- The takeaways should be what is needed to follow the tutorial.
+The other explanation they might skip through. -->

 1. A block of memory that is `ReadSize` bytes long is allocated on the host by the API for the purpose of holding incoming data from ONIX hardware.